Weight conjectures for $\ell$-compact groups and spetses: Alperin's weight conjecture for homotopy fixed point fusion systems

 It is known that the conclusion of Theorem~\ref{thm:nr weights} does not extend to all primes $\ell$ even for rational Weyl groups, since both the description of blocks by $e$-Harish-Chandra series as well as unipotent characters being basic sets can fail to hold.
 Examples for this can be found in \cite[\S1.2]{GH91} and \cite{En00}.
 It is thus not surprising that for bad primes we obtain a different result (this will be shown in Section~\ref{subsec:awc exc}):

 \begin{thm} If $W$ is one of the four Aguad\'e exceptional $\ZZ_\ell$-reflection groups, and $q\equiv 1\pmod\ell$ then

 \end{thm}

 \begin{rem} (a) It would be interesting to compute $\bw(\cF)$ for the fusion systems $\cF$ of the principal $\ell$-blocks of $F_4,E_6,E_7,E_8$ for bad primes $\ell$.
 To our knowledge, the weights have not been determined in these cases.
-The validity of AWC for $G_2(q)$ at the bad prime $\ell=3$ has been shown by An \cite[(3B)]{An94}; here again the number of weights is $|\Irr(W)|+1$.
+The validity of the AW conjecture for $G_2(q)$ at the bad prime $\ell=3$ has been shown by An \cite[(3B)]{An94}; here again the number of weights is $|\Irr(W)|+1$.

 (b) Note that in all of the above results the number of weights is independent of the power of $\ell$ dividing $q^e-1$. \end{rem}